cartograforce/tim/TIM-quickstart.md

-# Timecode Indexing Module (TIM) App: for creating and editing OHMS XML –compatible indexed transcripts of A/V media files
+# Timecode Indexing Module (TIM)

+## TIM App Quick Start Instructions for creating and editing OHMS XML (and other A/V index formats)

 ## Introduction
 **TIM** is a workspace for **creating, developing, and refining timecodes and other metadata** for multimedia audio/video interfaces.
 Timecode indexes can be added simply by typing keyboard shortcut commands and descriptive text/keywords/synopses in the editing window at any point in the media file.